2factorauth/twofactorauth/README.md

 ## The Goal

-The goal is to build a website ([TwoFactorAuth.org](https://twofactorauth.org)) with a comprehensive list of sites that support
-Two Factor Authentication, as well as the methods that they provide.
+The goal is to build a website ([TwoFactorAuth.org](https://twofactorauth.org)) with a list of popular sites that support Two Factor Authentication, as well as the methods that they provide.

 Our hope is to aid consumers who are deciding between alternative services based on the security they